Castle Craig utilises various evidence-based, proven to work therapies within our drug programme, which our patients are free to take advantage of.

 The therapies we use, like CBT, are recognised as the most successful drug treatment approaches, which is used throughout the world.

-As we are an inpatient facility, our patients can enjoy many different factors of our addiction programmes, which involve individual counselling, group sessions, peer support and even family therapy once their physical condition permits it.
+As we are an inpatient facility, our patients can enjoy many different factors of our addiction programme, which involve individual counselling, group sessions, peer support and even family therapy once their physical condition permits it.

 Drug addiction treatment usually involves some combination of the following therapies: